1989 CONCACAF Championship qualification: Summary

+Matches

 El Salvador qualified, 6–0 on aggregate score.

 United States qualified, 5–1 on aggregate score.

 The aggregate score was tied at 1–1, however Trinidad and Tobago qualified on away goals.

-1 The tie was scratched and Costa Rica advanced to the Final Round as Mexico were disqualified after being suspended for fielding overaged players during the 1988 CONCACAF U-20 Tournament.
+1 The tie was scratched and Costa Rica advanced to the final round as Mexico were disqualified after being suspended for fielding overaged players during the 1988 CONCACAF U-20 Tournament.

 The aggregate score was tied at 3–3, however Guatemala qualified on away goals.